Solemates-Turing2108/frontend2.0/README.md

 ## Wins
 - React Hooks
 - Heroku Deploy
-- PWA styling
+- Progressive Web Apps

 ## Challenges
-- CI
-- Cypress
+- CI and Cypress

 ## Future_Iterations
 For the future, our group would have liked to add ability to 1.) authenticate different users to log in